Onehunga: Early European town

 During the Invasion of the Waikato in 1863 many women and children from small European settlements arrived in Onehunga as refugees.
 The Onehunga Ladies' Benevolent Society was formed to care for the refugees.

 It was the oldest surviving women's organisation in New Zealand at the time of its deregistration in 2017.

 During the 19th century most shipping between New Zealand and Great Britain came to Onehunga, via South Africa and Australia.
 While some shipping entered the Waitematā Harbour and docked at Auckland, much of it entered the Manukau Heads and docked at Onehunga, thus saving several days sailing around North Cape.
 The Manukau Harbour was treacherous however (as evidenced by the sinking of HMS Orpheus in 1863, killing 180 people) but the coastal steamship lines carried virtually all passenger and freight trade between Auckland and Wellington via Wanganui and Onehunga.

 Onehunga was also the main route to and from the south, as most shipping routes were shorter via the western coast of the North Island than around the east coast to the Waitematā Harbour.
 Until 1908 a steamer from Onehunga was the fastest means of travel from Auckland to Wellington, the capital of the colony (initially the sea journey went all the way, then later it connected to the New Plymouth Express instead).
-In 1909 a typical coastal freight connection was a steamer from Onehunga to locations such as Raglan, Kawhia and Waitara.
-Onehunga was the Northern Steamship's base for serving the west coast, including also Āwhitu, Hokianga and Waiuku.

 By the First World War Onehunga was no longer an important commercial port.
 This was partly because of a general increase in the size of ships, which meant the Waitematā Harbour was favoured, especially as it was wider and deeper.
 More significant however was the completion of the North Island Main Trunk railway in 1908 – this effectively made the coastal passenger and freight steamship trade on both coasts of the country largely unprofitable.
 Coastal shipping did continue at Onehunga until the 2010s.
 The port still serves some local fishing, and a cement and sand company maintains facilities there.